A regularly updated list of frequently asked questions.

 12. Will the papers be published?

-All papers presented at the conference and subsequently submitted after the event (by 1st August 2017) in accordance with the publishing guidelines will be included in the official Conference Proceedings published as an ISBN listed CD.
-All registrants of the conference will be sent these proceedings by post in recognition of their attendance.
+All papers presented at the conference and subsequently submitted after the event (by 1st August 2017) in accordance with the publishing guidelines will be included in the official Conference Proceedings.

 Discussions are ongoing with publishers regarding journal publication opportunities.
 Further details will be announced on this page.
 Please note that inclusion in the Conference CD of Proceedings does not preclude publication of your paper elsewhere.